co2-git/prontojs/README.md

 ## Any filtering

 `when` is really versatile and offers suppport for statcking filters based on routes - or other mechanisms (HTTP verb, environment, etc.).
-See more in the `when` section.

 ```js
 // can you guess what this does? :)